sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-create-customer/cp-mobile-dev-kit-create-customer.md

 ![MDK](img_7.9.png)

-**Congratulations**!
-You have successfully created a Customer Record and you are now all set to [Delete a Customer Record in an MDK App](cp-mobile-dev-kit-delete-customer).
+**Congratulations!** You have successfully created a Customer Record and you are now all set to [Delete a Customer Record in an MDK App](cp-mobile-dev-kit-delete-customer).

 [VALIDATE_1]
 [ACCORDION-END]